CS816SPE/maven-assignment-broop92/README.md

 2. Package it into a jar file
 3. Run the jar file to test it
 5. Submit code, procedure and few screenshots in the assignment repository

+code and screen shot have been submitted by Biswaroop